 Below is the text of County Board rule #15 with yellow highlighted text that may be most relevant.
-Also attached is the latest status of the County Board budget.
-This information is intended to facilitate discussion by the committee.
+Tracked changes have been added showing proposed changes for the committee to consider.

-Members of the County committees shall be compensated for their attendance at meetings of the County Board and meetings of committees or boards in accordance with the following rules:
+Members of the County committees shall be compensated for their attendance at meetings of the County Board and its meetings of committees or boards in accordance with the following rules:

-(a) Per diems and mileage for Supervisors shall be paid at the following rate:

-- 1. \$40.00 for each day's attendance at a meeting of the County Board (effective January 1, 2005). - 2. \$30.00 for attendance at meetings of boards or committees (effective January 1, 2005); payment of per diems for attendance at more than one meeting in a single day is allowed.
+- (a) Per diems and mileage for Supervisors shall be paid at the following rate: - 1. \$40.00 for each day's attendance at a meeting of the County Board (effective January 1, 2005). - 2. \$30.00 for attendance at meetings of its boards or committees (effective January 1, 2005); payment of per diems for attendance at more than one meeting in a single day is allowed.
 A per diem shall be paid to a Supervisor to attend a meeting of a board, committee or commission of which he or she is not a member only when such attendance has been directed by either the County Board Chair or by a committee, board or commission of which the Supervisor is a member. - 3.
 Mileage shall be reimbursed at the same rate set by the State as mileage reimbursement to its employees.
 In the case of multiple meetings in one day, payment is allowed only for miles actually traveled by the Supervisor to and from his or her residence and the meeting. - 4.
 In addition to the above, the Chair of the County Board shall be paid additional compensation of \$3,000 per year, to be paid in 12 monthly installments of \$250 (effective May 1, 2020). - 5.
 Reimbursement is not allowed for alcoholic beverages.

+Richland County Rules & Strategic Planning Standing Committee Agenda Item Cover

-(b) Supervisors shall be paid mileage and per diem for their attendance at all meetings of the County Board and all meetings of committees or boards, except as otherwise provided in this Rule.
+- (b) Supervisors shall be paid mileage and per diem for their attendance at all meetings of the County Board and all meetings of its committees or boards, except as otherwise provided in this Rule.
 All payments to Supervisors shall be done by electronic deposit, effective January 1, 2008.

-(c) No compensation or per diem shall be allowed for committee meetings held one hour before or one hour after a meeting of the County Board, except that compensation and per diems may be paid for regularly scheduled committee meetings held on the day on which the County Board has met or is to meet.

-(d) Reimbursement to Supervisors for registration fees, mileage, per diems, meals and lodging for attendance at multi-day conferences or conventions held outside of the County shall be limited to 2 per calendar year, unless specific approval is granted by the Finance and Personnel Committee.
+The County Board's committees shall be defined as those listed in the County's Committee Structure document or those where the County Board Chair has approved membership. - (c) No compensation or per diem shall be allowed for committee meetings held one hour before or one hour after a meeting of the County Board, except that compensation and per diems may be paid for regularly scheduled committee meetings held on the day on which the County Board has met or is to meet. - (d) Reimbursement to Supervisors for registration fees, mileage, per diems, meals and lodging for attendance at multi-day-trainings, conferences or conventions held outside of the County shall be limited to 2 per calendar year, unless specific approval is granted by the Finance and Personnel Committee.
+No matter their location, per diem shall be defined as \$40 for a half-day (4 hours or less) and \$80 for a full day (more than 4 hours).
 Approval by the Finance and Personnel Committee is also required for at any out-of-State event.

+The County Board's annual budget appears able to pay for additional per diems and mileage based on the budget through June 30th (see Attachment A).

+Attachments and References:

-Attachment: County Board Budget
+At tachment A: County Boar d Budget

+Fina ancial Review:

-(please check one)
+ase check one)

-In adopted budget Fund Number
+• In adopted budget Fund Number 10

 Apportionment needed Requested Fund Number

 Other funding Source

-Х No financial impact
+No financial impact

 App oroval: Review:

+Dep artment Head Administrator, or Elected Office (if applicable)